Smooth rigidity for higher dimensional contact Anosov flows: Introduction

 We can also partially recover a geometric rigidity result of Hamendst\"adt~\cite{Ham}.

-\begin{corollary} If $M$ and $N$ are closed negatively curved manifolds with the same marked length spectrum and $C^1$ Anosov splittings then $M$ and $N$ have the same volume. \end{corollary} Our result is weaker because Hamendst\"adt only assumed that the Anosov splitting of $TT^1M$ is $C^1$.
+\begin{corollary} If $M$ and $N$ are closed negatively curved manifolds with the same marked length spectrum and $C^1$ Anosov splittings, then $M$ and $N$ have the same volume. \end{corollary} Our result is weaker than the result of Hamendst\"adt~\cite{Ham} because Hamendst\"adt only assumed that the Anosov splitting of $TT^1M$ is $C^1$ and didn't have any assumption on the Ansov splitting of $TT^1N$.
 Still it is enough to recover marked length spectrum rigidity of hyperbolic manifolds using the Besson-Courtois-Gallot entropy rigidity theorem~\cite{BCG}.
 Hence, following Hamendst\"adt's application of entropy rigidity we arrive at a version of marked length spectrum rigidity for hyperbolic manifolds.

 \begin{corollary} Let $(M, g_1)$ be a closed real hyperbolic manifold of dimension $\ge3$ and let $g_2$ be a $1/4$-pinched Riemannian metric on $M$.
-Assume that $(M, g_1)$ and $(M, g_2)$ have the same marked length spectrum then $g_2$ is isometric to $g_1$. \end{corollary}
+Assume that $(M, g_1)$ and $(M, g_2)$ have the same marked length spectrum.
+Then $g_2$ is isometric to $g_1$. \end{corollary}